 The brain is a plastic organ constantly changing and adapting, creating new connections with the inclusion of novel thoughts and memories, and losing others as we age and decay.
 Two recent discoveries have further illuminated how and when these processes occur, challenging current theories on the processes of neurogenesis, cellular myelination, and neuronal pruning.

 Until recently, the process by which this pruning occurred was a relative mystery.
-However, a study published last month in Science revealed that microglia, specific non-neuronal cells in the brain similar to those in the immune system that identify and destroy invading microbes, may be involved in this process.
-Microglia travel throughout the brain converging on areas of brain damage to clean up and dispose of leftover dead neurons and cell debris.
-They accomplish this via phagocytosis, the cellular process of engulfing solid particles, similar to the process of autophagy I wrote about last week.
+However, a study published last month in Science revealed that microglia–immune cells in the brain that identify and destroy invading microbes–may be involved in this process.
+Microglia travel through the brain and converge on areas of brain damage to clean up and dispose of leftover dead neurons and cell debris.
+They accomplish this via phagocytosis, the cellular process of engulfing solid particles similar to the process of autophagy I wrote about last week.